Financial Advisor Portland Oregon

 There can be significant benefits to gifting money during your lifetime, one of them being the satisfaction that comes from watching the positive outcomes resulting from your gift.
 Your end goal is to help your children succeed, while maintaining your own financial security and enjoying a healthy parent‐child relationship.
 A little bit of thought and upfront, open communication will go a long way toward meeting these goals.

-Written by Marina Johnson · Categorized: FINANCIAL PLANNING, RETIREMENT PLANNING · Tagged: FINANCIAL PLANNING, GIFTING MONEY, RETIREMENT PLANNING
+Written by Marina Johnson · Categorized: ESTATE PLANNING, FINANCIAL PLANNING, INVESTMENT MANAGEMENT, INVESTMENTS, PARENTING, RETIREMENT PLANNING, TAX PLANNING · Tagged: FINANCIAL PLANNING, GIFTING MONEY, RETIREMENT PLANNING

 Sign up for the Vision Capital Newsletter